sendgrid/docs/source/Classroom/Basics/Inbound_Parse_Webhook/setting_up_the_inbound_parse_webhook.md

       </tr>
       <tr>
          <th>attachment-info</th>
-         <td>A JSON string containing the attachmentX keys with another JSON string as the value.
+         <td>A string containing the attachmentX keys with another JSON string as the value.
 This string will contain the keys <code>filename</code> and <code>name</code>, which is the name of the file (if it was provided) and <code>type</code>, which is the <a href="http://en.wikipedia.org/wiki/Internet_media_type">media type</a> of the file.
 X is the total number of attachments.
 For example, if the number of attachments is 0, there will be no attachment files.
 If the number of attachments is 3, parameters attachment1, attachment2, and attachment3 will have file uploads. </td>
       </tr>
       <tr>
          <th>charsets</th>
-         <td>A JSON string containing the character sets of the fields extracted from the message.</td>
+         <td>A string containing the character sets of the fields extracted from the message.</td>
       </tr>
       <tr>
          <th>SPF</th>